-The steamers Monteagle, Fatshan, Keungshan, Wing Chai, Hermania, Castellano, Tak Hing, Emma Luyken, San Rosario, Slava, Pakhong, Petrarch, Chum Lee, Sexta, Sunon, Chang Sha, Signal and Chinkai Maru are ashore.
+The steamers Monteagle, Fatshan, Keungshan, Wing Chai, Hermania, Castellano, Tak Hing, Emma Luyken, San Rosario, Slava, Pakhong, Petrarch, Chum Lee, Sexta, Sunon, Chang Sha, Signal and Chinkai Maru are

-The American ship S. P. Hitchcock was also driven ashore, as were many of the launches that run about the
+The American ship S. P. Hitchcock was also driven ashore, as were many of the launches that run about the harbor.

 The steamers Kwong Chow, San Chewng, Sorsogon and Kongmoen were sunk.
-The steamer Apenrade and Johanne are partly awash,
+The steamer Apenrade and Johanne are partly awash.

-Practically all the Baluchistan troops and 300 of the West Kent regiment are co-operating in clearing the wreckage of the recent typhoon.
-Prodigious efforts are being made in the recovery of dead bodies, which are being carried off in cartloads.
-Constable Munday, who is superintending the work, a hospital.
+Practically all the Baluchistan troops and 300 of the West Kent regiment occurred here.
+Domestic trouble are co-operating in clearing the wreck- caused Jerome Curry, manager of the age of the recent typhoon.
+Prodigious | Central Sash and Door company, of efforts are being made in the recovery Topeka, Kan., to shoot and kill his of dead bodies, which are being carried off in cartloads.
+Constable Mun- the same hour James Farley, a conday, who is superintending the work, tractor, aged 40 years, of this city, collapsed and has been removed to walked into a drug store and poured a hospital.

-As a result of the typhoon the Royal Dutch Petroleum company's lighter, loaded with oil, while being pumped out into tanks, was stranded, but was subsequently refloated.
-The company's pier was damaged to the extent of When horses, cows, hogs or other do- \$30,000.
-Manager Murray and staff were instrumental in saving the lives of 100 men and women and children. who have been housed, clothed and fed on the company's premises.
+As a result of the typhoon the Royal Dutch Petroleum company's lighter, loaded with oil, while being pumped subsequently refloated.
+The company's pier was damaged to the extent of \$30,000.
+Manager Murray and staff were instrumental in saving the lives of 100 men and women and children, who have been housed, clothed and fed on the company's premises.

-Shipping has been resumed, but is former command \$180 and the latter
+Shipping has been resumed, but is hampered by the inadequate supply He was 55 years old. of steam launches and lighters.
+The former command \$180 and the latter \$100 for hire each working day.

-The Chinese are evincing the most remarkable spontaneity in subscribuntil even with the house and then, ing to relief funds for the typhoon tearing off a shingle, entered the house, sufferers.
-A remittance of \$10,000 has going through a kitchen cabinet, and been received from the Chinese of
+The Chinese are evincing the most remarkable spontaneity in subscribing to relief funds for the typhoon sufferers.
+A remittance of \$10,000 has been received from the Chinese of San Francisco.

 Man Lives in a Treetop.

-Wrentham, Mass. - Charles Battersby has built a "house" in the with her mother, Mrs. J. A. Murphy. tops of two adjoining pine trees on his spending the summer at Valparaiso and He is 35 years old and is a consump-There is a door and two windows, but the latter will be closed only to prevent snow from entering.
-Access to Mark T. Hunter, the only convict at the treetop is had by means of a rope ladder, which, Robinson Crusoe-like,
+Wrentham, Mass. - Charles Battersby has built a "house" in the tops of two adjoining pine trees on his farm and will spend the winter there.
+He is 35 years old and is a consumptive.
+The "house" is painted white.
+There is a door and two windows, but the latter will be closed only to prevent snow from entering.
+Access to the treetop is had by means of a rope ladder, which, Robinson Crusoe-like, Battersby will pull up at night.

 Government Buying Silver.

-Washington. - The director of the mint Wednesday purchased 200,000 ounces of fine silver, one-half for the Denver and one-half for the New Orleans mints, at 68.35 cents per
+Washington. - The director of he mint Wednesday purchased 200,000 ounces of fine silver, one-half for the Denver and one-half for the New Orleans mints, at 68.35 cents per

 Missouri National Bank Closed.
-Washington.-The Bates National hank, of Butler, Mo., was closed Thursday by action of the board of direcand expenses as attorney in setting tors, for the purpose of going into liquidation.
+Washington.-The Bates National bank, of Butler, Mo., was closed Thursday by action of the board of directors, for the purpose of going into liquidation.
 Mr. W. J. Butler has been appointed receiver.